gdm413229/swwmgz_m/ExtendedLore.md

   advanced computing power to run thirty parallel instances of Crysis and a 500-player Minecraft server.
 This lasts for several months, allowing things to mostly return to normal for a while, including the Tokyo Olympics.
-- 2021: The "Luna Event" happens.
+- February 2021: The "Luna Event" happens.
 The first contact between humans and a non-hostile alien race, the Nukuri, who had been observing our race for centuries from a hidden research facility on the Moon, and had noticed the threat SUSAN posed to the planet.
 Following the event, Nukuri forces deployed to Earth successfully neutralize the rogue AI.
+- December 2021: Zanaveth II arrives on Earth, befriends Saya.
+With her help, Saya's Maidbot is migrated to the Nekuronbot AI framework, further enhancing her personality.
+Saya and Maidbot start dating.
 - 2022: Scotland becomes independent.
 - 2023: The two Koreas re-unify.
 Following years of negotiation, Galicia becomes part of Portugal.
 Ana Blanco becomes the first human woman to marry a Nukuri.
-- 2024: Zanaveth II arrives on Earth, befriends Saya.
-With her help, Saya's Maidbot is migrated to the Nekuronbot AI framework, further enhancing her personality.
-Saya and Maidbot start dating.
 - 2025: First expedition to Mars, led by the UAC.
 - 2027: William Dusk leaves Ashley's band, but not before hurting her deeply by escaping with her granddaughter Lyra.
 He is replaced as drummer by the